cbschaff/slurm/README.md

 ./run_script params.yaml
 ```

-The "params.yaml" file has the following format:
+Using the above config file, the "params.yaml" file might look like this:

 ```yaml
 logdir: path/to/logdir/exp_name_prefix0